Count Duckula: Count Duckula

 Count Duckula (David Jason) is a short green duck dressed in typical vampire attire (black dinner jacket, red bow tie, black cape) with black parted hair and speaks with a thick American accent.
 Unlike traditional vampires, Duckula is a vegetarian, as an unintended consequence of his resurrection ritual being erroneously conducted with tomato ketchup in place of blood.
 As such, he does not possess the fangs typically associated with vampires, and his favourite food is broccoli sandwiches.

 Duckula has a very modern outlook and often despairs over the traditional vampire image he is expected to embody.
 He hates living in a dark, gloomy castle, and finds the behaviour of his servants to be depressing.
 Duckula frequently expresses frustration with Igor's attempts to change him back into a proper vampire and his lecturing Duckula as a disgrace and disappointment to the Duckula lineage.
 Duckula retains some vampiric powers and qualities (such as teleportation and an image invisible to mirrors), but is unharmed by sunlight.

 Igor

-Igor is Count Duckula's butler, based on the stock character Igor.
+Igor is Count Duckula's butler, based on the stock character Igor in the form of a vulture.
 He greatly dislikes his master's behaviour, and often encourages him to act in a far more ghastly manner.
 Although he obeys Duckula's orders and genuinely cares for his wellbeing, he remains convinced that, if he could only talk Duckula into biting, maiming, torturing and otherwise brutalising people, he would return to the "good old days" of the previous counts who behaved more like evil vampires.

 Nanny

 Nanny is Duckula's nanny and housekeeper.
 She is an extremely large and clumsy hen with a strong Bristolian accent who inevitably messes up whatever task she is set to do.
 Nanny has a blind spot regarding doors, and often crashes through a door or into the wall next to it.
-She affectionly calls Duckula "Duckyboos", much to Igor's annoyance and embarrasment.
+She affectionly calls Duckula "Duckyboos", much to Igor's annoyance and embarrassment.